ALICHOUCHENE/Raspi0_image_compression/README.md

 A raspi zero triggered by an arduino take two pictures from a Picam and compress it and send it to a payboard using UART port.

 ##  OS SETUP
-Install the full version of [Raspbian](https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit) operating system
+Install the full version of [Raspbian](https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit)  Buster Lite operating system

 ##  UPDATE THE SYSTEM
 Open the terminal and run the coomand lines :

- - sudo apt-get update
+ - $ sudo apt-get update

- - sudo apt-get upgrade
+ - $ sudo apt-get upgrade

+ - $ sudo apt install python-pip

  ##  Picam Installation